sundevista/local-quotes/README.md

 [Issue](https://github.com/ka1tzyu/local-quotes/issues) and discuss it with me.
 I'm beginner so if you have more experience you can also do [Pull Request](https://github.com/ka1tzyu/local-quotes/pulls.com).

+You can see what I am doint at the moment in this [project](https://github.com/users/ka1tzyu/projects/1).

 If you want to donate, you can use it:

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-violet.png" alt="BuyMeACoffee" width="100">](https://www.buymeacoffee.com/ka1tzyu)